 Long-term goals for student learning crafted by teachers and administrators.

 Excellent teachers regularly set learning goals for their students and use a variety of data sources to monitor progress towards these goals throughout the year.
-The Student Learning Objectives process aims to capture this best practice as a means to allowing teachers and teacher appraisers to determine and reflect on a teacher’s pedagogical strengths and areas for growth.
+The Student Learning Objectives process aims to capture this best practice as a means to allow teachers and teacher appraisers to determine and reflect on a teacher’s pedagogical strengths and areas for growth.

 SLOs drive both teacher practice and student learning by strengthening instruction.
 The use of SLOs has been associated with improved student outcomes on standardized assessments.
 Teachers crafting SLOs report improved understanding of how to use data to determine student needs and to measure progress toward goals.
 SLOs encourage collaboration among teaching peers as well as between teachers and their appraisers.
 And, SLOs encourage the adoption of a long-term vision for student learning and contribute to more meaningful discussions about vertical planning.